 The conversational story game

-Narratopia is a game with a storytelling dynamic, but it's not one of those games with lists of things you're supposed to tell stories about.
+Narratopia is a game where you tell stories, but it's not one of those games with lists of things you're supposed to tell stories about.
 When you play Narratopia you tell stories about anything you want, and you connect them together to build a story out of stories.
-If other storytelling games are like video games with quests and experience levels, Narratopia is like an open-ended sandbox game.
+If other story games are like video games with quests and experience levels, Narratopia is like an open-ended sandbox game.
 Talk about cats!
 Talk about road trips!
-Talk about vampires!
+Talk about babies!
 The sky's the limit - and it's your sky.

 Note: If you like DIY or want a cheaper version, check out the Narratopia Print and Play